Scientific Name

 Many of the cultivated plants known as Epiphyllum hybrids are derived from crosses between species of Disocactus (rather than Epiphyllum) and other genera in the Hylocereeae.

 Disocactus should be grown in fertile but still well-draining soil.
-They should be watered regularly and fertilized as well.
-This is essential for good growth and flowering.
+They should be watered regularly and fertilized as well, which is essential for good growth and flowering.
 During the growing period, the plants need frequent watering.
-The watering should be rather abundant so that the soil becomes completely soaked but let dry between watering.
-Keep relatively dry in winter or when night temperatures remain below 50 °F (10 °C).
+The watering should be rather abundant so that the soil becomes completely soaked, but let it dry between waterings.
+Keep relatively dry in winter or when night temperatures remain below 50°F (10°C).

-These cacti dislike extreme heat and cold, so they are best green-housed during the depth of winter and heat of summer in hot, dry climates.
+These cacti dislike extreme heat and cold, so they are best grown in greenhouses during the depths of winter and the heat of summer in hot, dry climates.
 They also prefer shade to sun and a little extra humidity in the air.

 Disocactus can be reproduced both by seeds and cuttings.